-The duo One Voice, One Cello & A Mad Belgian are a truly unique and exciting ensemble.
-They consist of Englishman Rupert Gillett & Belgian Jennifer El Gammal, armed with only a cello, a soprano sax, their two intertwined singing voices and an occasional melodeon.
-Using this stripped down and quirky combination, they produce a sound which is far bigger than the sum of its parts.
+One Voice, One Cello & A Mad Belgian is a truly unique and exciting ensemble.
+Armed only with a cello, a soprano sax, their two intertwined singing voices and an occasional melodeon, Rupert Gillett & Jennifer El Gammal will take you on an unusual and enchanting journey, full of poetry and quirky tales.
 They are folk singers, jazz improvisers, chamber musicians and storytellers, and their live performances are known for their grace, wit and virtuosity.
-Lush and soaring melodies, toe tapping rhythms, gorgeous vocal harmonies or wild jazzy excursions: all of these things could happen in a show.
+Get ready for an evening of lush and soaring melodies, toe tapping rhythms, gorgeous vocal harmonies and wild jazzy excursions.

 “Absolutely brilliant… truly wonderful”Cindy Glover – Time & Talents